 Arctic EWS is Arctic Security’s complete external monitoring service.
 It puts world-class cybersecurity between your network and cybercriminals for a price that’s actually affordable.
-And you can always try Arctic EWS for free for a month.
+And you can always try Arctic EWS for a month to see that it works for you.
 If you find yourself enjoying Arctic EWS and want to keep at it, you’ll keep on benefitting from a service that:

 - Delivers fast and actionable threat intelligence